-Topic & Guiding Question Student Objectives Missouri Learning Standards for Science 2016 Lesson 1 Food Chains, Producers, & Consumers Why would a hawk move to New York City?
+Topic & Guiding Question Student Objectives Pennsylvania STEELS Standards for Science (2022) Lesson 1 Food Chains, Producers, & Consumers Why would a hawk move to New York City?
 Students construct models of food chains by linking cards discovering that different interrelationships exist between organisms.
-5.LS2.B.1 Develop a model to describe the movement of matter among plants, animals, decomposers, and the environment.
+3.1.5.B.
+Develop a model to describe the movement of matter among plants, animals, decomposers, and the environment.
 Lesson 2 Matter & Plant Growth What do plants eat?
 Students conduct an investigation and interpret data and figure out that water and air account for a plant's weight.
-5.LS1.C.1 Support an argument that plants get the materials (i.e. carbon dioxide, water, sunlight) they need for growth chiefly from air and water.
-Lesson 3 Decomposers &amp; Matter Cycle Where do fallen leaves go?
+3.1.5.A.
+Support an argument that plants get the materials they need for growth chiefly from air and water.
+Lesson 3 Decomposers & Matter Cycle Where do fallen leaves go?
 Students conduct an investigation to test how mold grows under different conditions to decompose food.
 Students realize that decomposers, like mold, break down and consume dead plant material.
-5.LS2.B.1 Develop a model to describe the movement of matter among plants, animals, decomposers, and the environment.
+3.1.5.B.
+Develop a model to describe the movement of matter among plants, animals, decomposers, and the environment.
 Lesson 4 Decomposers, Nutrients, & Matter Cycle Do worms really eat dirt?
 Students make observations of worms to realize that worms act as decomposers to eat dead matter in an ecosystem and cycle nutrients into the soil.
-5.LS2.B.1 Develop a model to describe the movement of matter among plants, animals, decomposers, and the environment.
+3.1.5.B.
+Develop a model to describe the movement of matter among plants, animals, decomposers, and the environment.